The following notes are here to help you understand my methods and materials, and to help you to look after your painting/artwork.

 A giclée (pronounced zhee-clay) print is an individually produced, high-resolution, high-fidelity reproduction done on a special large format digital printer.
 The superior print quality and vibrancy is desired for its long-lasting colour-fastness.

 It is important to note that giclées are not original paintings or ‘craft’ prints (like lino, screen prints, collographs etc), but they are an affordable way to purchase a limited edition artwork.

 My giclées are produced from digital scans or high resolution photographs of the original artwork and are printed on Museum Heritage 310 gsm acid-free, natural white fine art paper.

-All of my giclée prints are produced in limited editions of 50 for works on paper and of 20 for prints of paintings.
+Most of my giclée prints are produced in limited editions of 50.
 All are signed and numbered.